srijan-paul/srijan-paul.github.io/injuly.in/src/blog/jit-02.md

 ```

 Brilliant!
-Using `mmap` is key to the JIT compiler we'll implement in the next part.
+Using `mmap` is the trick we needed to implement our JIT compiler,
+as you'll see in the next post.
-You probably already have an inkling of what's coming next, feel free to
+You probably already have an inkling of what's coming next, so feel free to
-try yourself.
+play around see how far you can get on your own.